Harry Walker: College head baseball coach

 Walker served as the head coach for the UAB Blazers baseball team at the University of Alabama at Birmingham from 1979 to 1986, as the program's first coach.
 In eight seasons, he compiled a record of 211–171, a .552 winning percentage.
 In 1980, the Blazers finished first in the Sun Belt Conference's North Division in the program's second season, and repeated as division champions in 1981 and 1982.

 Legacy and death

 Walker was profiled in Jim Bouton's memoir of the 1969 season, Ball Four.
-Bouton mentioned that other players warned him about Walker as a guy who was going to scream at him and that he can adjust to him just like they had.
+Bouton mentioned that other players warned him about Walker as a guy who was going to scream at him and that he could adjust to him just like they had.
 Upon meeting him, Bouton felt that he would get along with Walker, and he credited him as the reason the team was doing as well as it was, one who managed to "keep everybody agitated and playing better baseball."

 Walker's uniform number 32 has been retired by the UAB baseball program, and he was inducted to the Alabama Sports Hall of Fame in 1978.

 Walker died in Birmingham, Alabama, in 1999 at the age of 80.
 His interment was at Cedar Grove Cemetery in Leeds, Alabama.
 He was survived by his wife, Dot, and three daughters.